Prevent heat loss into the ground by completing the insulative shell round the concrete.

 Ground temperature 25 degrees less

 There are two rules of thumb for estimating the ground temperature where you live.
 One is that it equals the annual average air temperature for the area.
 The other is that the ground temperature equals 90 degrees F minus the latitude.
 The latitude in Seattle (where I live) is 47 degrees North, so therefore the average soil temperature is about 43 degrees F. This is consistent with actual readings in the area.
 Let's call it 45 degrees F to give a margin of error.
-That's a temperature difference of about 25 degrees F. Assuming your house walls are well insulated, then a significant percentage of your heat loss will be into the ground where your foundations connect with the ground.
+That's a temperature difference of about 25 degrees F. Assuming your house walls are well insulated, then a not-insignificant percentage of your heat loss will be into the ground where your foundations connect with the ground.

 What can be done about heat loss into the ground?